rojomisin/chef-play/README.md

 # Usage

-Installs Play 2.2+ standalone distribution and configures it as a systemd or systemv service.
+Installs Play 2.2+ standalone distribution and configures it as a systemd, upstart, or systemv service.
 The servicename will default to the project_name of the distribution if none is provided.
 The application.conf file can be created/overwritten with a template
 [included in the distribution](https://github.com/dhoer/chef-play/wiki/Creating-a-local-template) or by an external template from another cookbook.
 For Linux users, zip files do not retain Linux file permissions so when the file is